 Eligibility: Artists or groups of artists who live in Connecticut, or whose work is related to Connecticut’s coastal and marine environments and/or Long Island Sound are eligible for funding consideration.
 All artistic disciplines are eligible.
-Previous recipients of Sea Grant Arts Awards are not eligible for five years.
-Please note that the awardee selected to receive funding derived from the CT DECD Office of the Arts must be a Connecticut resident.
+Previous recipients of Sea Grant Arts Awards are not eligible for 5 years.

-Application Procedure: The application should be submitted electronically as a compiled PDF file with one additional media file (mp3 or mov file), if needed, via email to: SeagrantResearch@uconn.edu for receipt no later than 4:30 p.m.
-ET on Monday May 11, 2020.
-If the proposal or additional media file exceeds 3 MB, provide an online link or utilize a Dropbox (i.e.; http://dropbox.uconn.edu/dropbox) to transfer the media.
+Application Procedure: The application should be submitted electronically as a compiled PDF file with one additional media file (mp3 or mov file), if needed, via email to SeagrantResearch@uconn.edu for receipt no later than 4:30 p.m.
+ET on Wednesday May 12, 2021.
+If the proposal or additional media file exceeds 3 MB, provide an online link or utilize a dropbox (i.e.; http://dropbox.uconn.edu/dropbox) to transfer the media.
 Submissions that are not received by the 4:30 p.m.
 ET deadline will not be considered for funding in this year’s competition.

 The application must include the following items:

-- One- to two-page resume or summary of exhibition history and professional credentials
+1 to 2 page resume or summary of exhibition history and professional credentials

-Note that the summary form, budget, budget explanation, resume and digital portfolio are not included in the two-page limit.
-Please submit all required documents and do not include additional support materials with your proposal.
+Note that the summary form, budget, budget explanation, resume and digital portfolio are NOT included in the 2-page limit.
+Please submit all required documents and do NOT include additional support materials with your proposal.

 Terms of Award: These funds may be used to pay for supplies and other costs associated with producing works of art, exclusive of payment of salary and travel.
 The funds must be used within one year of receiving the award.
-Artists will be asked to give permission to Connecticut Sea Grant and the CT DECD Office of the Arts to use images representing the work in promoting the Arts Support Awards Program’s accomplishments.
-A written report of the results of creative activities supported by Sea Grant and CT DECD Office of the Arts, including visual documentation of the artistic pieces and other outcomes, is required at the conclusion of the project.
+Artists will be asked to give permission to Connecticut Sea Grant to use images representing the work in promoting the Arts Support Awards Program’s accomplishments.
+A written report of the results of creative activities supported by Sea Grant, including visual documentation of the artistic pieces and other outcomes, is required at the conclusion of the project.
 Projects are expected to be completed within 12 months of funding and recipient(s) are required to provide a final report at the end of the project.
-Recipient(s) are expected to interface with the Connecticut Sea Grant communications office while implementing funded projects.
-They should also acknowledge the support of Connecticut Sea Grant and the CT DECD Office of the Arts in any publicity or printed matter associated with the art developed from this award, and work with the communications office to obtain the Connecticut Sea Grant logo, which should be displayed in advertising associated with any public showings and in funding acknowledgments.
+Recipient(s) are expected to interface with the Connecticut Sea Grant Communications office while implementing funded projects.
+They should also acknowledge the support of Connecticut Sea Grant in any publicity or printed matter associated with the art developed from this award, and work with the Communications office to obtain the Connecticut Sea Grant logo, which should be displayed in advertising associated with any public showings and in funding acknowledgments.
 Connecticut Sea Grant requests notification of all exhibitions displaying artworks funded under the award.
 If possible, funded artists are asked to arrange a showing of their completed work at the Alexey Von Schlippe Art Gallery at the Avery Point campus of UConn.
-Please note that the awardee selected to receive funding derived from the CT DECD Office of the Arts must be a Connecticut resident.

 For guidance and forms and information, visit these links: